Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 We use the tools and models provided by [scikit-learn](https://scikit-learn.org/) and [xgboost](https://xgboost.ai/) to analyze and study our data, the code can be seen in `feature_selection.py` and `machine_learning.py` in `data_analysis` folder.
 The specific analysis of our dataset can be found in our [paper](https://arxiv.org/abs/2204.05746).
 Additionally, we also propose a method to divide the testing set and training set while considering the even assignment of strong label address and weak label address in `split_train_test.py` that is completed by Tiantian Li ([@oopshell](https://github.com/oopshell)).

 ## Additional Notes
 In the `format` folder, `csv_format.yml` is the header of raw feature data .csv files, and `original_ledger_format.json` is an example of the Bitcoin ledger we use.
-In addition, `networkx_test_version.py` in the `networkx_test` folder is the testing code of our designed methods implemented by [NetworkX](https://networkx.org/) that can only utilize for tests on small graphs.
+In addition, `networkx_test_version.py` in the `networkx_test` folder is the testing code of our designed methods implemented by [NetworkX](https://networkx.org/) that can only be utilized for tests on small graphs.

 ## Credits
 The project was mainly completed by Ding Bao ([@whbyaoi](https://github.com/whbyaoi)), Yuchen Lei ([@TooYoungTooSimp](https://github.com/TooYoungTooSimp)), and Yuexin Xiang ([@Y-Xiang-hub](https://github.com/Y-Xiang-hub)).